1Sara19/Pantrix/README.md

 ---
 ## Known Issue: GitHub Contribution Statistics
 * GitHub contribution statistics does not fully reflect the actual work completed by the team.
 This issue affected our contribution evaluation in the previous phase, especially for Ghala.
+Although Ghala’s actual work and commits were available in her branch, the number of commits and line changes shown in GitHub’s contribution statistics appeared much lower than expected.
 ## Additional Notes

 * Backend runs locally on port `5001`